Prepare for an access review of users' access to an application

 - Change to the Members tab.
 Verify that the members of the group are users, and that there are no non-user members or nested groups.
 If there are no members of a group when the review starts, the review of that group will complete immediately.

 - Change to the Owners tab.
-Make sure that no authorized users are shown as owners.
+Make sure that no unauthorized users are shown as owners.
 If you'll be asking the group owners to perform the access review of a group, then confirm that the group has one or more owners.

 Select appropriate reviewers